jpeddicord/cse560/FFA/Linker/doc/src/errors.rst

      - No valid input files found.
 At least one input file must be a valid FFA-ASM object file.
      - RavenTest1_

+   * - ES.58
+     - The program exceeds the maximum memory of the FFA machine.
+Object file will be written but the Simulator will not be able to run it.
+     - This will happen if there are more than 1024 text records in the object file.

    * - EF.01
      - Header record has the incorrect number of fields.
 Stopping linker.
      - HeaderErrorTest2_